 Businesses are open throughout the works, and customers are encouraged to continue visiting as usual.

-Some customer car parking is available on Aorangi Road, south of the intersection – follow the 'customer parking' signs.
+Parking will continue to be signposted, although the locations may adapt as work progresses.
+Please follow the signs.
 Footpath detours are also in place to ensure safe pedestrian access to businesses and through the work area.

 Work to construct the next section of the Nor’West Arc cycleway has been timed with significant Three Waters upgrades, to ensure a coordinated approach to work in the area.